-identified (31-33); however, almost all of these agents have been studied in models of lung adenoma or lung adenocarcinoma.
+Chemoprevention, defined as using natural or chemical agents to slow or prevent the progression of carcinogenesis, was introduced around 30 years ago, and this strategy has shown promise in cancer control.
+Past research has shown reduced incidence of cancer in both high-risk groups and in the general population upon chemopreventive treatment (29, 30).
+Lung cancer, as the leading cause of cancer death in both men and women, is potentially traceable target for chemoprevention.
+Over the course of the past several decades, several promising chemoprevention agents have been identified (31-33); however, almost all of these agents have been studied in models of lung adenoma or lung adenocarcinoma.
 Therefore, it is critical to identify more appropriate therapeutic intervention for lung SCC.
 The use of the lung tumor progression model is more clinically relevant because it more closely parallels potential clinical chemoprevention trials by exposing mice with established precancerous lesions.
-In the present study, we examined the chemopreventive efficacy of honokiol in an initiation model of lung SCC, which uses the carcinogen NTCU and reliably triggers the development of SCC within 24 to 26 weeks.
-Honokiol decreased the percentage of bronchioles with lung SCC histology accompanied with an increased percentage of normal bronchial histology, suggesting an inhibition of progression of bronchial cell hyperplasia to SCC lesions, thus providing a rationale for its further development as a chemopreventive agent for lung squamous cell carcinoma.
+In the present study, we examined the chemopreventive efficacy of honokiol in an initiation model of squamous cell lung cancer (SCC), which uses the carcinogen N-nitroso-trischloroethylurea (NTCU) and reliably triggers the development of SCC within 24-26 weeks. honokiol decreased the percentage of bronchioles with lung SCC histology accompanied with an increased percentage of normal bronchial histology, suggesting an inhibition of progression of bronchial cell hyperplasia to SCC lesions, thus providing a rationale for its further development as a chemopreventive agent for lung squamous cell carcinoma.